rockerroblox/superlight/README.md

 Unfortunately, at this current moment it is unlikely for me to attain a Windows virtual machine to decompile the Filter Agent.

+***

+# Instructions

+|____ **SafeRE**
+|---- RunAsInvoker
+|____ MSIX
+|____ Live OS

+## SafeRE (reccommended)

+**SafeRE** is a method to install apps and change files in Windows Recovery Mode (rip BitLocker users 🥀🥀).

+Boot into WinRE by holding shift and clicking the restart button.
+Click *Troubleshoot* - *Command Prompt*

+Now there are a couple things you can do, you can edit files with the notepad or *load hives through regedit.*

+You can then use **net user youruser password /add** and then **net localgroup administrators /add youruser**

+Then login and run your script, but this is dangerous and you may get caught.
+If you do this, maybe consider the MSIX option.

+## RunAsInvoker

+Simple, use the included batch file to run without elevation.

+## MSIX

+This is one of the easiest options for the user, but hard as hell for me.
+First of all, you need to use the MSIX Packaging Tool to package the EXE file.
+Then you need a self-signed certificate that verifies, with a password and a timestamp,\
+And 95% of the time it dosen't work.
+All you need to do is download the MSIX, add my certificate to your Trusted Root Certification Authorities and click Install.

+There are 2 MSIX apps:
+   • SUPERLIGHT client
+   • Your bundled app

+The SUPERLIGHT client is a coming-soon app that allows you to essentially sideload apps through it, play unblocked games, download MS Store apps and games, run exploits, update the client and much more.

+Your bundled app is just, your bundled app.

+If you want ways to achieve administrator to add the certificate, I'll add those guides later, but consider checking out the Titanium Network Discord for their Kajigs.

+## Live OS

+Get a USB drive, and install Rufus or Ventoy.
+Install a live OS Linux distro and use: **chntpw** to add admin users, or use the **Utilman** method.

 # Exploit List